-There is quite a bit of history in northwest Seattle over urban amenities like curb bulbs and bike trails and lane reductions along truck routes, and it doesn't help that the Formatted: Not Highlight notorious curb bulb on Elliott is located just one block from the boundary line of the 43rd District of the Washington State Legislature.
+There is quite a bit of history in northwest Seattle over urban amenities like curb bulbs and bike trails and lane reductions along truck routes, and it doesn't help that the Comment [A1]: Is it?

+notorious curb bulb on Elliott is located just one block from the boundary line of the 43rd District of the Washington State Legislature.